MV1205/Technical-writing-portfolio/README.md

 ## How to reach me
 [Email](megan.valenzuela@proton.me) | [LinkedIn](https://www.linkedin.com/in/meganvalen/)

-## Attributions
+## License
+All code from this repository is licensed under [Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/) with source at [github.com/MV1205](https://github.com/MV1205/Technical-writing-portfolio).
 Refer to the [Attributions](https://github.com/MV1205/Technical-writing-portfolio/blob/main/ATTRIBUTIONS) page to see the fill list of open source elements used for this portfolio.